Tagged pointer: Folding tags into the pointer

-Examples
+History

 One of the earliest examples of hardware support for tagged pointers in a commercial platform was the IBM System/38.
 IBM later added tagged pointer support to the PowerPC architecture to support the IBM i operating system, which is an evolution of the System/38 platform.

 A significant example of the use of tagged pointers is the Objective-C runtime on iOS 7 on ARM64, notably used on the iPhone 5S.
 In iOS 7, virtual addresses only contain 33 bits of address information but are 64-bits long leaving 31 bits for tags.
 Objective-C class pointers are 8-byte aligned freeing up an additional 3 bits of address space, and the tag fields are used for many purposes, such as storing a reference count and whether the object has a destructor.

 Early versions of macOS used tagged addresses called Handles to store references to data objects.
 The high bits of the address indicated whether the data object was locked, purgeable, and/or originated from a resource file, respectively.
 This caused compatibility problems, when macOS addressing advanced from 24 bits to 32 bits in System 7.